Shlomi Fish as a Programmer - the pre-Elpas Years

 XTs, BASICs and DOS

-The first time I programmed was for an XT computer my father bought, and for the BASIC that came hard-coded in the ROM and loaded in case you did not insert a floppy disk in the drive.
-I was in my 4th grade and my two best friend got jealous of the computer and their parents promptly bought ones for them too.
+The first time I programmed was for an XT computer my father bought, and for the BASIC runtime that came hard-coded in the ROM and loaded in case you did not insert a floppy disk in the drive.
+I was in my 4th grade and my two best friends got jealous of the computer and their parents promptly bought ones for them too.
 Together, we bought a set of booklets about teaching BASIC in DOS called “Mahsheveth” (or “מחשבת” in Hebrew) and helped each other learn the language.

 One property of the BIOS’ BASIC was that you could not save your programs.
 If the computer was rebooted (for example: in order to load a floppy disk to play an old DOS game like Digger), you had to type it all over again.
 Luckily, Mahsheveth introduced DOS and using files and the native DOS basic interpreter in the fourth chapter and we could save our files on floppy disks instead.